Plant

 • Elephant ear plants are wilderness plants, so they in all actuality do best in regions with a lot of daylight.
 Try not to establish them underneath trees or designs that give loads of shade.
 Preferably, plant elephant ears in regions that get at least 6 hours of sun each day.

 • Plant the tubers outside once temperatures arrive at 40 °F (4 °C) and higher.
 On the off chance that you have put away the tubers inside through the colder time of year or on the other hand assuming you live in a warm area, you can securely establish your tubers outside.
-Utilize a digging tool to dig an opening for every tuber that is around 5 inches (13 cm) profound.
+Utilize a digging tool to dig an opening for every tuber that is around 5 inches (13 cm) deep.
 Place every tuber inside the opening with its sharp side up.
 Cover the tuber with soil, then, at that point, water it completely with the hose.

 • While planting one must make sure the minimum distance between the elephant ears 3-6 ft (0.91-1.83 m) is maintained properly.
 Elephant ears are fairly enormous plants, so every tuber needs a lot of room.
 Try not to establish them near one another, or they’ll neglect to flourish.

 • Elephant ear plants need damp, however not splashing wet, soil.
-Plan to water your plants every morning after taking a look at the soil with your finger to check whether it is dry around 2-3 inches (5.1-7.6 cm) profound.
+Plan to water your plants every morning after taking a look at the soil with your finger to check whether it is dry around 2-3 inches (5.1-7.6 cm) deep.
 Water the soil at the roots of the plant instead of the leaves[3]Denham, T., et al., The domestication syndrome in vegetatively propagated field crops.
 Annals of Botany, 2020.
 125(4): p.
 581-597.
 Read.

 Care of Taro plant